-He has been the recipient of several distinguished awards throughout his career.
-This includes the 2012 “Public Elected Official of the Year award” from the National Association of Social Workers, the 2015 “Champion for Working Families & Civil Rights Award” from the Ohio AFL-CIO, the 2018 "Legislative Champion of the Year" by the Ohio Alliance of Boys and Girls Clubs, the 2018 "Outstanding Contributions to Health Education Award" from the Ohio Society of Public Health Education, the 2018 "Legislator of the Year Award" by the Ohio Association of Elections Officials, and the 2018 "Small Business Advocate of the Year Award" from the Greater Cleveland Partnership and its Council of Smaller Enterprises), Progressive Hero Award (2020 Ohio Democratic Party), and Emeritus standing as of December 1, 2020 at Kent State University.
+That same commitment and innovation has earned Senator Sykes’ several distinguished awards, including but not limited to Public Elected Official of the Year award (2012 National Association of Social Workers), Champion for Working Families & Civil Rights Award (2015 Ohio AFL-CIO), Legislative Champion of the Year (2018 Ohio Alliance of Boys and Girls Clubs), Outstanding Contributions to Health Education Award (2018 Ohio Society of Public Health Education), Legislator of the Year Award (2018 Ohio Association of Elections Officials), Small Business Advocate of the Year Award (2018 Greater Cleveland Partnership and its Council of Smaller Enterprises), Progressive Hero Award (2020 Ohio Democratic Party), and Emeritus standing as of December 1, 2020 at Kent State University.

 Senator Sykes completed his undergraduate studies at Ohio University where received his B.B.A. in Management and Organizational Behavior.
 From there, Sykes attended Wright State University and Harvard University where he earned a Masters of Social and Applied Economics and a Masters of Public Administration, respectively.
 All of which lead to the achievement of Dr. Sykes earning a Ph.D. in Public Administration from the University of Akron.

 Senator Sykes is married to Barbara Sykes, president and CEO of the Ohio Legislative Black Caucus Foundation.
 They have two beautiful daughters, Stancy and Emilia, and two energetically loving grandchildren, Hugh and Hope.